Transport in Bălți: Taxis

 Bălți offers a wide choice of taxi services (more than 5 companies), most of which with a fixed tariff in the inner city.
 Three taxi companies are branches of Moldovan national companies, two taxi companies are Bălți registered businesses.

 The "per km/time" fees is currently being enforced by the government through difficult negotiations with taxi trade unions.

 Roads

 Bălți was and is an important transport hub of Moldova.

 The best inter-city transport is coach or van (privately or publicly owned).
 The city is connected to the capital Chişinău with 135 km of Soviet style highway (portions in good or fair condition.
 By road, one can also reach Ukraine (in about two hours) to the north or to the east, and Romania (one hour) to the south-west by the Sculeni-Sculeni crossing point, which leads to the important Romanian city of Iaşi (104 km from Bălți), or to the west by the Stânca-Costeşti crossing.

-The Bălți Inter-City Coach Station is one of the biggest in Moldova and provides for regular bus connections to almost any city and village in Moldova, as well as for numerous European and international connections (Eurolines).
+The Bălți Inter-City Coach Station is one of the biggest in Moldova and provides for regular bus connections to almost any city and village in Moldova, as well as for numerous European and international connections.